CVE-2021-4034: A Walkthrough of Pwnkit — the Latest Linux Privileges Escalation Vulnerability

 Immediately following is a background section which explains some concepts crucial to understanding PwnKit.
 If you feel confident with these concepts, feel free to jump to the next section.

-Background and Concepts to Know
+Background and concepts to know

 1. pkexec – a command-line program that enables a user to execute commands as another user.
 If the program is called without a user argument, the default is to execute the command as root.
 This command is very similar to the sudo command in this aspect.